jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/R Swirl Notes.md

 - Typing bye() causes swirl to exit.
 Your progress will be saved.
 - Typing main() returns you to swirl's main menu.
 - Typing info() displays these options again.

+Vector: small collection of numbers, can be at least one number
+- To create a vector, type c()